 It is intended to provide the basics and to help you develop your skills in the critical areas to operational management of the laboratory, including rapid change management projects, the oversight of testing quality, process improvement initiatives, and evaluating factors that affect clinical patient care and operational costs.

 The goal of this curriculum is to give supervisors, managers and laboratory directors some tools to help guide them through the rigors of managing the operations of a laboratory in today’s changing environment.
 Whether new to laboratory management or seeking to refresh or update your knowledge in the area, you will find value in this coursework.

 This program is composed of six courses listed below.
-Each course can be completed online in approximately 1-2 hours and contains a lecture, slides and transcripts, and a quiz.
-Some include recommended readings.
-Enrollees can communicate questions or comments using the program discussion board.
+Each course can be completed online in approximately 1-2 hours and contains a lecture, readings, resources, and a quiz.

 Rapid Change Management

 Jim Ellis, MS MBA MBB, MME Consulting LLC, Aiken, SC

 Describes the DMAIC process and tools used to conduct a change management project.

 Cheryl Wildermuth, MT(ASCP), Avera McKennan Hospital and University Health Center, Sioux Falls, SD

 Explains the basic requirements of a Quality Management System and sources for creating a QMS.

 Maureen Harte, MT(ASCP), HartePro Consulting, Salt Lake City, UT